energeeks/ashrae-energy-prediction/README.md

 Who are we?
 -------------
 We are computer science & statistics students at LMU Munich and this project is happening as part of a Data Science Practical.
 Our plan was to participate in the associated Kaggle Challenge and subsequently build a product surrounding the trained model.
+Eventually we placed 160th in the public leaderboard and unfortunately only 509th in the private leaderboard.

 Have fun checking out our stuff!